North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Where to stay and eat in Purmamarca

-El Manantial del Silencio (Ruta Nacional 52, Km 3.5) is built to look like an old estancia.
+El Manantial del Silencio (Ruta Nacional 52, Km 3.5) is built in the style of an old estancia.
 We stayed here and thoroughly enjoyed it.
 It has a good restaurant serving local fish and meat. | Book online with Booking.com or Expedia

 If you prefer to stay in Humahuaca or Tilcara, there are plenty of accommodation options.
 I recommend comparing prices on Booking.com and Expedia.